101 new COVID-19 cases, 4 more deaths in Delhi | Health

 - India

-Delhi recorded 101 fresh COVID-19 cases and four more deaths on Tuesday, according to data shared by the health department here.
+Delhi recorded 101 fresh COVID-19 cases and four more deaths on Tuesday, according to a health department bulletin.

-The positivity rate increased slightly to 0.15 per cent from 0.10 per cent on Monday, the data showed.
+The positivity rate increased slightly to 0.15 per cent from 0.10 per cent on Monday, the bulletin stated.

 On Monday, the city had recorded 59 cases, the lowest single-day rise this year, and two deaths.